PrintersForAnts/Micron/Mods/L.e.o.p.a.r.d/EasierZDrives/Readme.md

 "Z-new-z" variant allows the machine to function while partially disassembled by cutting the z-drive in a 'z'-like pattern.
 This would be the one I'd recommend for functionality, though the "new-z" version may be preferred by some for aesthetics.

 So.. yeay, and why not?!

+Printing:
+  You need to print two of each, and also two mirrored.
+You can mirror these in your favorite slicer fairly easily!